HeatherRemacle/exchangelabops/plays/play4.md

 -	Identify dependencies

 ### Step 2: Develop Your Conceptual Architecture
-- Document the overarching view of the system (placement of technical functions (e.g. use ArchiMate to visualize relationships)
+- Document the overarching view of the system and placement of technical functions (e.g. use ArchiMate to visualize relationships)
 - Whiteboard relationships between components and the data model

 ### Step 3: Adhere to Modern Application Principles
 -	Adopt the [12 factor](https://en.wikipedia.org/wiki/Twelve-Factor_App_methodology){:target="_blank"} approach
--	Understand cloud native architecture
+-	Understand cloud-native architecture

 ### Step 4: Set up Your Technical Infrastructure
-- Communication channels for support
+- Establish communication channels for support
     - MS-Teams, RocketChat, Slack
 - Create a documentation repository
 - Provision your environments